Adobe-Marketing-Cloud/target-experience-templates/banner-carousel-thumbnails/README.md

 ##### Option 2
 This template can also be directly inserted in to Adobe Target in the Visual Experience Composer (VEC) using the "Edit Text/HTML" option when selecting the relevent container.
 To learn more about the VEC options [click here](https://marketing.adobe.com/resources/help/en_US/target/target/r_viztarget_options.html)

+### Resources
+* [Video](TBD) | Watch this video to see an end to end demonstration of this experience templtae in action.
+* [Issues](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/issues) | Please report any issues that you might have with this experience template!

 ### Preview Images
 ![Screenshot 1](https://raw.githubusercontent.com/Adobe-Marketing-Cloud/target-experience-templates/master/banner-carousel-thumbnails/ext01a.png)